 Dr. Rändel Wolfe joined the staff of historic Trinity Lutheran Church in October 1999.
 He served as the Director of Music & the Arts through 2010.
 Rändel was named Director of Music & the Arts Emeritus when an illness prevented him from continuing his ministry.
 He joined the church triumphant in April 2013.
 As an on-going testimony to the musical gifts of our brother in Christ, we established the Rändel L. Wolfe Memorial Concert Series to provide support for organ recitals and concerts throughout the year.

-These concerts are supported through free-will offerings and patron contributions.
-If you would like to make a gift to support the Rändel L. Wolfe Memorial Concert Series visit our Online Giving page or mail contributions to the church office.
+These concerts are supported through patron contributions.
+If you would like to make a gift to support the Rändel L. Wolfe Memorial Concert Series please mail contributions to the church office.